Punjab Canal Colonies: Agitation

 To improve the economic position and standard of living amongst Punjabi agriculturalists, the provincial government had passed a series of paternalist measures.
 The Punjab Land Alienation Act, 1900 removed the zamindar's right to sell or mortgage his land without the approval of the district officer.
 These officers usually only approved a zamindar's request if he belonged to a tribe designated as an agricultural tribe by the government.
-The restrictions were designed to halt the flow of land outside of the agricultural community, and prevent further indebtedness towards moneylenders by curtailing cultivator's credit.
+The restrictions were designed to halt the flow of land outside the farming community and prevent further indebtedness towards moneylenders by curtailing cultivators' credit.
 Although the Act drew protests from the commercial tribes and money-lenders, they were unable to garner support from the cultivators whose interests had been protected.
-In the following years, encouraged by the lack of agitation further paternalist measures were introduced, such as the Punjab Pre-Emption Act which stated agriculturalists had first claim on any land sold by a villager.
+In the following years, encouraged by the lack of agitation, further paternalist measures were introduced, such as the Punjab Pre-Emption Act, which stated agriculturalists had first claim on any land sold by a villager.

 From the turn of the century, conditions in the Chenab Colony had begun to cause an issue for the provincial government.
-As the government ran out of good land to distribute, settler's became increasingly agitated.
-Furthermore, the land was becoming increasingly fragmented as grantees distributed the land amongst many heirs.
-At the same time, officials were struggling to enforce discipline as many settler's evaded the residence requirements, built houses on farming plots, cut down trees and led what was perceived by the officials as unsanitary lives.
+As the government ran out of good land to distribute, settlers became increasingly agitated.
+Furthermore, the land was becoming increasingly fragmented as grantees distributed the land among many heirs.
+At the same time, officials were struggling to enforce discipline as many settlers evaded the residence requirements, built houses on farming plots, cut down trees, and led what was perceived by the officials as unsanitary lives.
 In 1906, the provincial government introduced a colonisation bill, extending official powers over the canal colonies.
-This placed strict rules on inheritance, and introduced retrospective conditions concerning sanitation, tree planting and construction.
-Prior to the bill, the government had been relying on fines to punish any offenders, relying on a large retinue of locally employed staffers to oversee it, who were as one British official remarked "practically certain to make the greatest possible use of any opportunities they may have for extorting bribes."
+This placed strict rules on inheritance and introduced retrospective conditions concerning sanitation, tree planting, and construction.
+Before the bill, the government had been relying on fines to punish any offenders, relying on a large retinue of locally employed staffers to oversee it, who were, as one British official remarked, "practically certain to make the greatest possible use of any opportunities they may have for extorting bribes."
 The rampant corruption placed the zamindars under increasing economic strain, which was exacerbated by crop failures in 1905 and 1906, and an increase in water rates in 1906.
 These conditions led to a level of agitation previously unseen during British rule in the Punjab known as the 1907 Punjab unrest.